 Best Secured Credit Card That Doesn't Require a Credit Check: The OpenSky® Secured Visa® Credit Card

 The OpenSky® Secured Visa® Credit Card stands out from other cards because it doesn't require a credit check.
 It can be a good option for someone who is having trouble getting approved for a card due to their lack of credit history.
 It's also popular among people who have bad credit and are rebuilding.

-Additionally, you don't need to have a bank account to get the card—a requirement with many secured credit cards.
+Additionally, the card is available without the need for a bank account—a requirement with many secured credit cards.
 You can send the refundable security deposit (there's a $200 minimum) by mailing a check or money order, or using a Western Union wire transfer.
 Once you open an account, your credit card account and payments will be reported to the three major credit bureaus (Experian, TransUnion and Equifax).

 The primary downsides are the $35 annual fee, lack of rewards and 3% foreign transaction fee.
 If you don't mind the credit check and have a bank account, a different secured or unsecured card may be a better pick.Read full review